merenlab/merenlab.org/_posts/miscellaneous/2018-01-18-getting-rRNAs-from-minion.md

 Besides all the amazing things long-read sequencers offer, they also come with multiple challenges both at the bench side (such as the difficulties associated with recovering high-molecular weight and high-concentration DNA from samples) and the computational side (such as high rates of substitution errors as well as in/dels that were out of our lives thanks to Illumina).
 These are particularly serious issues if your focus is genome-resolved metagenomics.
 Nothing in life seems to just come only with good things. #SAD.

 There is not much on our end to talk about yet.
 Yet with this post we will start simple, and maybe we will have a series of tutorials regarding how to play with MinION data in anvi'o in the long run hopefully with your suggestions and/or questions.
-Do you have a clear idea what anvi'o could do for you to make sense of you MinION data?
+Do you have a clear idea what anvi'o could do for you to make sense of your MinION data?
 Let us know!
 Also feel free to drop a line if you are curious about the run time, input DNA concentration, size selection, etc.

 {% include _join-anvio-slack.html %}

 ---

-Basically, yesterday [Andrea](https://twitter.com/c4vansite) shared with me our very first MinION results from the sequencing of one the donor gut fecal samples from this study:
+Basically, yesterday [Andrea](https://twitter.com/c4vansite) shared with me our very first MinION results from the sequencing of one of the donor gut fecal samples from this study:

 * [Tracking microbial colonization in fecal microbiota transplantation experiments via genome-resolved metagenomics](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-017-0270-x).